Robert KramerProfessor of History

 In addition to serving as chief author of The Historical Dictionary of the Sudan, 4th edition (2013), Dr. Kramer is the author of Holy City on the Nile: Omdurman During the Mahdiyya, 1885-1898 (2010).
 He was co-editor of The Historical Dictionary of the Sudan, 3rd edition (2002) and has written many articles, book chapters, scholarly reference work entries and book reviews.
 He is also committed to public speaking about the Middle East and Islamic world.

-In 2011, Dr Kramer was honored with St. Norbert College’s Donald B. King Distinguished Scholar Award; he received the Rembert Weakland Community Service Award in 2003.
+In 2015, Dr. Kramer was honored with St. Norbert College’s Leonard Ledvina Award for Excellence in Teaching.
+He received the Donald B. King Distinguished Scholar Award in 2011 and the Rembert Weakland Community Service Award in 2003.

 HIST 120 Survey of Middle Eastern History